zenml-io/zenml/docs/book/cloud-guide/gcp/overview.md

 ## Vertex AI

 Vertex AI brings together the Google Cloud services for building ML under one, unified UI and API.
-In Vertex AI, you can now easily train and compare models using AutoML or custom code training and all your models are stored in one central model repository.
+In Vertex AI, you can now train and compare models using AutoML or custom code training and all your models are stored in one central model repository.
 [Learn more here](https://cloud.google.com/vertex-ai).

 * You can use [Vertex AI as a step operator](../../mlops_stacks/step_operators/gcloud_vertexai.md) to run specific steps from your pipeline using it as the backend.